fluttered-book/fluttered-book.github.io/content/docs/connecting-to-apis/jokes.md

 Replace `pixel-art` with your preferred style.

 SVG is a nice format since it looks crisp no matter the size.
-However Flutter out-of-the-box doesn't easily allow you to draw SVGs.
+However, Flutter doesn't easily allow you to draw SVGs out-of-the-box.
 But that can easily be fixed just by adding another package.

 ```sh
 flutter pub add flutter_svg
 ```

-Now you can add an avatar to the UI with following widget:
+You can now show an avatar with the following widget:

 ```dart
 SvgPicture.network("https://api.dicebear.com/7.x/adventurer/svg?seed=${joke?.id}")